viktorvesely/liquid/readme.md

 * Compare **block** vs **long** designs for LE and MoE under fixed compute.
 * Report scaling laws for each

-> The repo includes CSVs/figures for reproducibility and example experiment scripts.

 ---

 ## Citation